Application-side guidance

 Where the confusion usually sits

-The application route and the photo route are often being mixed together.
+The application route, supporting documents, and the photo route are often being mixed together.

-• Some users are really asking about where to apply, while others are still blocked on the passport photo itself.
+• Some users are really asking where to apply, while others are still blocked on the passport photo or the paperwork.

 • Others want to know whether a Post Office-related route means print, digital, or both.